Efficient 3D Gaussian Splatting with Axis-Shared Rasterization and Order-independent Transmittance: Architecture Design and Optimization

-Inspired by Morton encoding \cite{morton1966computer}, which interleaves the $y$- and $x$-axes to encode each tile, for a 2-bit example, it interleaves $y_1y_0$ with $x_1x_0$ to obtain the 4-bit code $y_1x_1y_0x_0$, and schedules tiles in increasing order of this code, as shown in \figref{fig:traj}(b).
-This encoding forms a Z-trajectory curve and effectively preserves 2D locality in a 1D scheduling order.
-However, we find that the diagonal segments of the Z-trajectory often span large distances, resulting in discontinuities.
-To address this issue, and inspired by the continuity of Gray code \cite{gray1953pulse}, the Z-trajectory is modified into a "$\pi$" trajectory that schedules tiles more continuously, as shown in \figref{fig:traj}(c).
-Both the Z-trajectory and the $\pi$ trajectory exhibit hierarchical locality, as indicated by the blue arrow (trajectory of $2\times2$ tiles), making them scalable.
-This curve, also known as the Hilbert curve \cite{hilbert1935stetige}, was originally proposed for fractal geometry for squares in 1891.
-We further generalize the design to better fit various 3DGS applications with different image sizes, as shown \figref{fig:traj}(d).
-First, the $\pi$ trajectory is applied only within each $8\times8$ tile block, while block-level scheduling follows the S-trajectory.
-Second, for images where the number of tiles is not divisible by $8$, a row-by-row S-trajectory is used for the remaining tiles.
+Inspired by Morton encoding \cite{morton1966computer}, which interleaves the $y$- and $x$-axis bits (e.g., interleaving $y_1y_0$ with $x_1x_0$ to obtain $y_1x_1y_0x_0$), we schedule tiles in increasing Morton code order, forming a Z-trajectory that better preserves 2D locality, as shown in \figref{fig:traj}(b).
+However, the diagonal segments of this trajectory may span large spatial distances, causing discontinuities.
+To mitigate this issue, and inspired by the continuity of Gray code \cite{gray1953pulse}, we modify the Z-trajectory into a ``$\pi$'' trajectory with improved continuity, as shown in \figref{fig:traj}(c).
+Both Z- and $\pi$-trajectories exhibit hierarchical locality, as indicated by the blue arrow (trajectory of $2\times2$ tiles), making them inherently scalable.
+This curve corresponds to the Hilbert curve \cite{hilbert1935stetige}, originally proposed for fractal geometry in 1891.
+We further generalize the design for different 3DGS image resolutions, as shown in \figref{fig:traj}(d).
+Specifically, the $\pi$-trajectory is applied only within each $8\times8$ tile block, while block-level traversal follows the S-trajectory.
+For images where the tile count is not divisible by $8$, the remaining tiles are scheduled using a row-wise S-trajectory.